-In summary, the Project continues to proactively manage production of deliverables and provide agencies, partner system organizations, and third parties with information needed to assess impacts, understand timelines, and take action.
-IV&V has observed regular contact and productive meetings wherein design details are identified, clarified, and confirmed.
+In summary, the Project continues to proactively manage production of deliverables and provide agencies, partner system organizations, and third parties with information needed to assess impacts, understand timelines, and act.
+No design conflicts or insurmountable technical challenges have emerged that would prevent or cause reconsideration of the practicality of implementing Peoplesoft as contained in the Florida PALM solution.

+IV&V has continued to observe regular contact and productive meetings wherein design details are identified, clarified, and confirmed.
+These interactions have not generated objections by stakeholders or agencies.
 In addition to verification of project activities and work products, IV&V has also observed agencies and partner organizations reporting progress toward their own Florida PALM related design and development objectives.

 Challenges have been addressed and follow-up activities have been consistently pursued.
+Major issues requiring urgent resolution have been rare.
+At the end of December, the Project had two active issues logged:

-Significant challenges that rise to formally logged issues have been rare.
-Currently Issue 25, which involves the implementation of interfaces with DFS Treasury's new investment portfolio data provider as part of the CMS Wave, affects the Project Time Management assessment.
-Issue 25 is discussed in more detail in Sections 2.1 and 2.2.
+- As reported in the prior period, Issue 25 was logged to address the implementation of interfaces with DFS Treasury's new investment portfolio data provider as part of the CMS Wave. - Late in December, Issue 26 was logged to address the implementation of interfaces to support the accounting of DFS Treasury banking activity as it pertains to the use of subaccounts and concentration accounts.

+Because they represent unexpected work that requires focused effort and have caused the need to reschedule testing activities with third parties and agencies, each of these issues affect the Project Time Management assessment and are discussed further in Sections 2.1 and 2.2 of this report.

-The Project has a long-range plan in place and uses progressive elaboration to develop detailed activity schedules for near-to-midterm tasks.
-By the end of last reporting period, the Project completed an intensive planning cycle that confirmed detailed tasks through the end of the current fiscal year and to the implementation of the CMS Wave.
+The Project maintains a long-range plan and uses progressive elaboration to develop detailed activity schedules for near-to-midterm tasks.